nomilous/nez/EXAMPLE1/requirements/README.md

 ### ./requirements

 * Use cases and what not.
-* Not implemented / integrated
+* Not yet fully implemented / integrated